haase-laurenz/ScotlandYard-Sim/README.md

 - Go try to make your own bot.
 There are several tactics in the game, which can be deflected.
   There are different tactical approaches that you can try.
 To do so, you have to edit the getMove() in MisterXMoveStrategy.java/DetectiveMoveStrategy.java in the src.
-  (If you change any state During the getMove() - the programm won't run - look at the Error printing in your console) Look at the [Dokumentation](Dokumentation.md) for more information about the board and it's behavior.
+  (If you change any state of the gameBoard during the getMove() - the programm won't run - look at the Error printing in your console).
+Look at the [Dokumentation](Dokumentation.md) for more information about the board and it's behavior.

 Happy gaming!